-This Policy represents our commitment to striving for 100% attendance, which is achievable, and achieved by many children.
+The Thinking Schools Academy Trust is committed to transforming life chances and are clear that regular and consistent attendance at school is the starting point to enable us to do this.
+Whilst it is the legal responsibility of parents to ensure that pupils receive a suitable, full-time education, we recognise that some pupils find it harder than others to attend school.
+We are committed to supporting all pupils to be able to attend school full time and we strive to remove any barriers preventing them from attending This Policy represents our commitment to striving for 100% attendance, which is achievable, and achieved by many children.
 It sets out the principles, procedures and practice the school will undertake.
-Strategies, sanctions and possible legal consequences of poor Attendance and Punctuality are also detailed, as well as rewards for, and benefits of good attendance.
-This policy will be reviewed, amended as necessary and published annually in accordance with current legislation and guidance.
-The DfE guidance Working Together to Improve School Attendance 2022 states that attendance to school is "essential for pupils to get the most out of their school experience, including their attainment, wellbeing, and wider life chances".
+Strategies, sanctions and possible legal consequences of poor attendance and punctuality at school are also detailed, as well as rewards for, and benefits of good attendance.
+This policy will be reviewed, amended as necessary and published annually in accordance with current guidance.
+The DfE legislation and guidance Working together to improve school attendance states that attendance to school is "essential for pupils to get the most out of their school experience, including their attainment, wellbeing, and wider life chances".